 Since he did not go to college and planned to stay in the non-profit/association management field, he chose to pursue a professional certification as a Certified Association Executive (CAE) rather than a four-year degree.

 Now that Ryan is looking to find a new employment opportunity, he has to minimize the fact that he does not have a degree while finding a way to ensure that his resume positions him as a competitive candidate against other candidates who have college degrees that are applying for the same jobs.

 Things to note about Ryan’s resume for a job in the in the non-profit field:

 The overall look of the resume is creative and tech-savvy in nature, showing that he has a creative side in addition to his business and organizational skills.

-By emphasizing her strengths and de-emphasizing her deficits, Eunice was able to successfully compete in her job market.
+By emphasizing his strengths and de-emphasizing his deficits, Ryan was able to successfully compete in his job market.

 Erin Kennedy is a Master Career Director (MCD), Certified Master Resume Writer (MCRW), Certified Professional Resume Writer (CPRW), and Certified Empowerment & Motivational Coach (CEMC).
 She has been helping clients since 1999.
 Erin is also the President of Professional Resume Services, Inc..
 Visit her website and connect with Erin on LinkedIn and Twitter.